 #7: Dusty Rose Macramé Slip Lead (No-Collar Needed, One-Handed Control)

-Your dog sees the leash hook and bolts for the door before you’ve found their collar.
-This slip lead design solves that 6am scramble.
-The rope slides over their head in one motion, tightens gently behind the ears, and you’re out the door in 15 seconds flat.
+Your dog sees the hook for the leash and takes off for the door, before you’ve found his or her collar.
+With a slip lead design, the rope slides over his or her head in one motion, tightens gently behind the ears, and you’re out the door in 15 seconds.

-You’ll need 8 feet of 1/2-inch cotton rope (works for dogs 15-60 pounds), one brass O-ring, and 45 minutes.
-Cut your rope, thread one end through the ring to create an adjustable loop, then work square knots down 6 feet for the handle section.
-The knotted texture prevents slipping through sweaty palms during that squirrel-chasing moment.
-Finish with a hand loop at the end, sealed with tight wrapping and fabric glue.
+You’ll need 8 feet of 1/2-inch cotton rope (great for dogs 15-60 pounds), one brass O-ring, and about 45 minutes.
+Cut your rope, thread one end through the O-ring to create a loop that can be adjusted in size, then work square knots down the 6 feet to make the handle section.
+The knot helps the rope from slipping through sweaty palms when you’re chasing that squirrel.
+Tie a hand loop at the end with some tight wrapping and fabric glue.

 📸 Photo credit: Instagram @ep_macrame